babelouest/glewlwyd/docs/OIDC.md

 ### PKCE allowed

-Enable this feature if you want to support code challenge.
+Allow if you want to support code challenge.

 ### Method plain allowed